kelsey/vimulacrum/README.md

 The ult-Vim-ate Vim setup!
 It's so good that you'll have a hard time believing it exists!

+## Vim philosophy
+### easy installation
+- for system admins who need to install fresh new systems often
+### keep vim lightweight
+- not everyone has a Corei7 CPU and 8GB of RAM
+- should be usable over ssh, putty and teraterm
+### adherence to original Vim's keybindings
+- don't use too many plugins that remap keys
+- don't over-customize to the point where you can't use vanilla Vim anymore

 ## Supported systems
 - Works best with Vim 7.3